 Even if Moffat didn't actively disseminate any misinformation, I can see why he and Jenna were keen to keep the news of her non-departure vague.
 For my money, those last ten minutes were best consumed with the possibility of Jenna leaving in mind.
 If the Radio Times is to be believed, Jenna had a last minute change of heart about leaving the series, necessitating a eleventh hour script rewrite.
 Clara was supposed to have grown old and died at the Doctor's side.
 I'm not sure how I feel about that ending.
 Pissed off, probably.
 Clara deserves more than being abandoned for 62 years, only to pull a cracker that doesn't bang.
 (No, I'm not talking about the Doctor.)

-If Santa had been real throughout, I dare say I'd have found their sleigh ride through London as whiffy as a particularly pungent Pont-l'Évêque.
-But the dream-like nature of the episode meant that Twelve's joy at taking the reins was absolutely contagious.
+If Santa had been real throughout, I dare say I'd have found their sleigh ride through London as whiffy as a particularly pungent Pont-l'Évêque, but the dream-like nature of the episode meant that Twelve's joy at taking the reins was absolutely contagious.
 The realisation that the scientists were just ordinary people, with ordinary lives, was also skilfully done.
 The fact that Moffat spent time giving his supporting characters semi-decent back-stories, really paid dividends.
 They made utterly unconvincing scientists because none of them really were.
-They were just a shop assistant with a GoT obsession, a perfume account manager with mad morning hair, a grandma in a wheelchair, and a man who loved to eat chicken.
+They were just a shop assistant with a Game of Thrones obsession, a perfume account manager with mad morning hair, a grandma in a wheelchair, and a man who loved to eat chicken.
 (Not the Hound.)